 “Oh yes, tomorrow morning.”
 He cracked his knuckles, one by one.
 “We’ll see you then.”

-I’ve been working a lot with editorial clients on the idea of interiority.
+I’ve been working a lot with editorial clients on the idea of developing subtle interiority via word choice.
 I’ve written a lot about it, both in the book and on the blog.
-One of my favorite posts, which serves as good preparation for this post, is here.
+One of my favorite posts, which serves as good preparation for this post, is about interiority in writing.
 A lot of writers do balk on the issue of, “Well, if I share the character’s thoughts/feelings/reactions, isn’t that just another version of telling?”
 As we all know from the old adage, telling bad, showing good.
-(Here’s a handy post as to why that’s such a popular dictum.)
+(Here’s a handy post that digs into what show don’t tell really means.)

 It’s true that, when you use interiority, you are technically telling.
 But if you think about it, you tell all the time in writing.
 A storm is brewing.
 She puts her phone on the coffee table, waiting for it to ring.
 The car is blue.
 Telling is alive and well in fiction and there’s no need to make it the enemy, except for when you tell about characters and emotions.
 (She is a bully.
 He is sad.)
 That’s what really makes prose lie flat on the page, and that is where we want writers to stretch a little and show how she treats other people, or how he’s ready to give up on himself, and what that might look like to this particular character.
 Of course, I would prefer that you do this without using too many familiar physical clichés (butterflies in the stomach for nerves, heart fluttering for love, etc.)

 I could go on and on about this issue.
 And there are a lot of shades to it, as you can tell.
 By now, you probably feel like I’m putting you in an impossible box.
-“I need to tell when it makes sense to tell, but not when it comes to emotions, which I should show, only I can’t use hearts, eyes, stomachs, or any other physical clichés to show the visceral effect of the emotions… WHAT ARE YOU SMOKING, MARY KOLE, AND WHY ARE YOU TRYING TO MAKE ME CRAZY?”
+“I need to tell when it makes sense to tell, but not when it comes to emotions, which I should show, only I can’t use hearts, eyes, stomachs, or any other physical clichés when I’m trying to figure out how to describe emotion… WHAT ARE YOU SMOKING, MARY KOLE, AND WHY ARE YOU TRYING TO MAKE ME CRAZY?”